 Madeira Island's sugar production reached its peak between 1500-1520, making the island the largest sugar exporter in the world.
-But, by the end of the century, sugar cane production fell due to over-production and a disease that wiped out the crop fields around the island.
-Today, three sugar cane processing factories still exist and process the raw materials into honey, molasses and rum.
-Though the factories are only running during the spring months, they are open for visitors year round at their locations in Ribeiro Sêco in Funchal, Calheta and Porto da Cruz.
+But, by the end of the century, sugar cane production fell due to over-production and disease that wiped out the crop fields around the island.
+Today, three sugar cane processing factories still exist and process the raw materials into honey, molasses, and rum.
+Though the factories are only running during the spring months, they are open for visitors year-round at their locations in Ribeiro Sêco in Funchal, Calheta, and Porto da Cruz.

-Throughout the 17th and 18th centuries, Madeira’s economy boosted with the emergence of its world-famous wine.
-In fact, Madeira’s fortified wine has not only accompanied many great meals, but also some of the world’s most historically significant moments.
+Throughout the 17th and 18th centuries, Madeira’s economy was boosted by the emergence of its world-famous wine.
+In fact, Madeira’s fortified wine has not only accompanied many great meals but also some of the world’s most historically significant moments.
 That’s right, the founding fathers of the United States toasted to the signing of the Declaration of Independence with Madeira wine on July 4, 1776.
 Winston Churchill was once quoted as saying that drinking an aged Madeira wine is equivalent to “drinking liquid history.”